rufusroflpunch/timekeeper/README.md

     This will return the duration for all categories in the given timeframe.
 If no arguments are specified, then it uses all recorded times.
 If a start date is specified, the present is used for end time.
 Date parsing is flexible, but recommended format is YYYY-MM-DD.
+.report-cat <category> [start time] [end time]
+    This will report the duration for a specific category, inside an optional timeframe.

 NOTE: You can save a note with the category by typing '; ' after the category.
 For example: